CyberCommands/WebTester/README.md

 # Web Tester Tool
-Variety of utilities: whois, website availability, nmap, CMS detector **This tool is for educational purposes only.
+Variety of utilities: whois, website availability, nmap, CMS detector. **This tool is for educational purposes only.
 I am not responsible for illegal users.**

 ## Installation
 ```